 For safety and legal reasons, you can only pick up passengers matched directly through the Lyft app.
 If someone asks for a ride without using the app, simply suggest they download the Lyft app and request a ride from one of the available community drivers (which will be you, if you're the closest driver).

 Drivers should only take as many as passengers as there are seat belts in the car.
-Bigger groups of passengers should split into two cars, or use Lyft XL, which can seat up to 6 passengers.
+Bigger groups of passengers should split into two cars, or use Lyft XL, which can seat up to 5 passengers.
+As part of Lyft's Health Safety Commitment, the front passenger seat must remain empty.

 Passengers are more than welcome to request rides for their friends, though we do ask that they give you a heads up.
 Children 17 or under, however, are not permitted to ride without being accompanied by an adult.
 If you believe that a ride request was made on behalf of an unaccompanied minor, contact Lyft Support immediately by tapping 'Contact Support' below.